evanx/mpush-redis/related.md

 - Generally-useful microservices should be feature-complete.
 - Generally-useful modules should be in their own repo.

-This work will prompt a major refactoring of Redex, say for version 0.2.
-Certainly some upcoming services will use Redex 0.2, as a git submodule.
+This work will surely prompt a refactoring of Redex, say for version 0.2, and some services will use Redex 0.2, as a git submodule.

 #### Mpush "suite"